 Shakespeare and Company

 If you’re looking for budget accommodation for your weekend in Paris you may have just found it!
-Or, keep reading to the end for details of a book themed hotel suite in Paris and how you could win a stay there.
+Or, keep reading to the end for details of a book themed hotel suite in Paris.

 37 rue de la Bûcherie, 75005 Paris.
 Hours 10:00 – 22:00 hours.
 Metro stations near to Shakespeare and Co are Petit Pont, Saint Michel, Lagrange